MortalWombat-repo/Fetal-Health-Classification/README.md

 The dataset is from Kaggle called [Fetal Health Classification](https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification)

-This dataset is provided in the aim to prevent child and maternal mortality.
+This dataset is provided with the aim to prevent child and maternal mortality.

-Quoute from the dataset page:
+Quote from the dataset page:
 > Reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.
 > The UN expects that by 2030, countries end preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under‑5 mortality to at least as > low as 25 per 1,000 live births.